Trulance for CIC

 In 12-week clinical trials, many patients taking Trulance maintained their constipation relief with continued use.

-In clinical studies, results seen without the use of laxatives.
+*In clinical studies, more patients had bowel movements with Trulance vs placebo.
+The results were seen without the use of laxatives.

 Or as directed by your doctor.